-On August 15, 2022, the Company closed its initial underwritten public offering of 2,300,000 shares of common stock, par value \$0.00001 per share, at \$4.00 per share.
-The Company received aggregate net proceeds from the closing of approximately \$8.2 million, after deducting underwriting discounts and commissions and fees, and other estimated offering expenses.
+On August 15, 2022, the Company closed its Offering of 2,300,000 shares of common stock, par value \$0.00001 per share, at \$4.00 per share.
+The Company received aggregate net proceeds from the closing of approximately \$8.2 million, after deducting underwriting discounts, commissions, fees, and other estimated offering expenses.